szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Context auto-summary``: Enable automatic summarization of the context on the conversation list on the left.
 Default: True.

 * ``Show context groups on top of the context list``: Displays context groups at the top of the context list.
-Default: False.
+Default: True.

 * ``Show date separators on the context list``: Shows date separators on the context list.
 Default: True.